Best daily deals

 A picture of the Sennheiser PXC 550-II worn by a woman reading on a porch.

-You can connect the PXC 550-II to two devices at once, and it remembers eight connections for quick re-connecting.
+The PXC 550-II can connect to two devices at once, and it remembers eight connections for quick reconnection.

 The Sennheiser PXC 550-II combines tactile button controls with touch gestures for comprehensive control.
 This hybrid system is much easier to use than the crowded buttons and sliders found on the HD 450BT.